Mansour-J/.dotfiles-starter/readme.md

 # Dotfiles
 A *profile-based*, modular, and idempotent dotfiles setup for quickly configuring new environments.
-Features a sophisticated profile system that allows you to load environment-specific configurations while maintaining common shared settings.
+Features a profile system that allows you to load environment-specific configurations while maintaining common shared settings.

 This is truly more about the journey than the destination!